NBA Rumors: Sacramento Kings Reportedly Have ‘No Interest’ In Trading Harrison Barnes

 Nevertheless, Barnes’ name continues to be bandied about by fans and media members alike as trade chatter heats up.

-As relayed by The Inquisitr earlier this month, Jack Maloney of CBS Sports name-checked Barnes as a player that could potentially be targeted by the Boston Celtics.
-The team, which is only two games above.500 as of this writing, could use its $28.5 million Traded Player Exception (TPE) — which was created when Boston signed and traded Gordon Hayward to the Charlotte Hornets — to acquire Barnes.
+As relayed by The Inquisitr earlier this month, Jack Maloney of CBS Sports name-checked Barnes as a player who could potentially be targeted by the Boston Celtics.
+The team, which is only two games above 0.500 as of this writing, could use its $28.5 million Traded Player Exception (TPE) — which was created when Boston signed and traded Gordon Hayward to the Charlotte Hornets — to acquire Barnes.

-In spite of the discussion about teams looking to bring him on-board, Barnes remains focused on the task at hand with the Kings.
+In spite of the discussion about teams looking to bring him on board, Barnes remains focused on the task at hand with the Kings.

 “Coming into the NBA, you know those are conversations you’re going to have every deadline, every offseason, regardless of how good your team is doing,” Barnes told ESPN‘s Rachel Nichols, via The Sacramento Bee.
 “It’s always nice to be appreciated for your play, but right now my focus is on Sacramento.
 That’s all I can control at this point and trying to be the best I can for this organization and my teammates.”